designedmind/2017/introduction.md

 Dennett's theory necessarily excludes the key phenomenon in need of explanation, namely the fact that _it is like something_ to be me.
-At best Dennett's theory may explain the "observable" aspects of consciousness, such as verbal reports, but it has little, if anything, to say about our inner, private lives.
+At best Dennett's theory may explain the "observable" aspects of consciousness, such as verbal reports and neural mechanisms, but it has little, if anything, to say about our inner, private lives.

-I have a lot of sympathy with this objection.
+I sympathise with this objection.
 It does indeed seem that Dennett neglects the central mystery, namely how matter comes to have subjective experience.
 Nevertheless, I believe it is possible to use the core ingredients of Dennett's theory to explain this apparent mystery purely in terms of function and behaviour.
 To do so requires looking at Dennett's multiple drafts model in a new way.

-Rather than taking it as a _deconstruction_ of the Cartesian theatre -- an argument to the effect that, since there is no place in the brain where "it all comes together", there is no coming together of any kind -- I think we should instead see the multiple drafts model as a (virtual) _reconstruction_ of the Cartesian theatre, a sketch of how a _functional_ coming together might be implemented with pure mechanism.
+Rather than taking it as a _deconstruction_ of the Cartesian theatre -- an argument to the effect that, since there is no place in the brain where "it all comes together", there is no coming together of any kind -- I think we should instead see the multiple drafts model as a (virtual) _reconstruction_ of the Cartesian theatre: a sketch of how a _functional_ coming together might be implemented, using nothing but mindless mechanism.
 This seems to hold the best prospects for reconciling the scientific image of mind as mechanism with the "manifest" image of ourselves as conscious agents with rich phenomenal lives.

 This move remains blocked to Dennett as long as he resists the idea that any aspect of perception can resemble an inner presentation.
 On this